HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/people-service-search-v2-integration.md

 ## Configuration

 People Service now supports [Search V2](https://help.hcl-software.com/digital-experience/9.5/latest/build_sites/search_v2/).
 You can enable the Search V2 integration through the parameter `configuration.search.middleware.enabled` in the People Service helm chart.
-For more configuration details, refer to the [configuration parameters page](../deployment/configuration/index.md#search-configuration).
+For more information on the configuration details, refer to the [configuration parameters page](../deployment/configuration/index.md#search-configuration).

 ## Indexing Process